 The COVID-19 pandemic has overturned many assumptions and beauty businesses that were not prepared to pivot in response to both government and clientele requirements.

-However, 2020 has shown amazing growth in some beauty areas and a downturn in others.
+However, this past year has shown amazing growth in some beauty areas and a downturn in others.

 Although beauty do-it-yourself (DIY) has grown in popularity in some areas such as; nail care, hair care and cosmetics – there still continues to be strong sales growth in non-invasive cosmetic procedures or medi-spa treatments, such as hair-removal and skin rejuvenation.

 A recent report on the Global Medical Aesthetics Market forecasts that by 2026 the global aesthetic laser market will be valued at USD 6.06 billion, growing at a CAGR of 16.6% over the forecasted period.

 Worldwide the market “is expected to show significant growth in the coming years due to various technological advancements and new product launches in order to improve the convenience and ease of administration of parenteral therapeutics.”

 Some of the factors driving the growth are an aging population, technological advancements and an "increasing consciousness among the individuals with respect to their physical appearance,” the report states.

 The growth of social media users across all age groups combined with the influence of trend setters has also made an impact on beauty, cosmetic and aesthetic treatments and services that consumers are choosing.

 Non-invasive treatments, such as hair removal and skin rejuvenation, are most popular with women aged 35-64, and more than 7-million women fit that demographic in Canada alone.

 In another report from The Benchmarking Company’s three 2020 beauty consumer studies, consumers said they are trying to find activities that will lower her stress level during the pandemic, with 80% in 2020 saying taking care of their skin and hair care needs reduced stress.